 It fails to address the lack of governance within their surrogate PNG organisation, the Kokoda Track (Special Purpose) Authority, which has failed to account for more than $5 million in trek fees.

-It also fails to address the issue of ‘Commemoration’ which is the primary reason Australians choose to trek across the Trail.
+It also fails to address the issue of ‘pilgrimage’ which is the primary reason Australians choose to trek across the Trail.

 “The Kokoda Initiative Partnership (KIP) is delivering a broad range of activities, on a small budget, in a logistically challenging environment, while adapting to political needs.
 Over recent years the program has focused to a large extent on direct delivery, including infrastructure projects, and the KIP team describe the program as having needed to be reactive to public diplomacy imperatives.
 The ability of KIP to act strategically has been constrained by weak capacity in the Kokoda Track Authority.
 Institutional relationships were weak between relevant GoPNG and private sector entities and little joint work took place.
 However, recent personnel changes within the Kokoda Track Authority have led to a sharp upturn in relationships, offering potential for greater partnership and joint planning to build institutional structures to support Kokoda in the long term”.